2018 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 2018 Nickel Value Guides

 The U.S. Mint produced three distinct versions of the 2018 nickel across different facilities.
-Philadelphia and Denver mints created coins for everyday circulation, while San Francisco focused exclusively on premium proof specimens for collectors.
+Philadelphia and Denver created coins for everyday circulation, San Francisco issued standard Deep Cameo proofs for collector sets.

 Each type carries its own mint mark and serves a different purpose in the numismatic market.
-Circulation strikes from P and D mints are readily available, but high-grade examples with Full Steps remain scarce.
-The proof versions from San Francisco offer superior strikes and mirror-like finishes that appeal to serious collectors.
+Circulation strikes from P and D mints are readily available in pocket change but become scarce in gem condition.
+The proof versions from San Francisco offer superior strikes and dramatic visual contrast.

 2018-P Nickel Value